Bachelor of Arts

-To discover more about the subject choice on offer, check out our video testimonials to see what current students and graduates have to say about their experience studying on MIC's Bachelor of Arts programme.
+Check out our video testimonials to see what our students and graduates have to say about the different subjects on offer.

 In first year, students choose four subjects.
 Any subject combinations can be selected, however, when choosing your subjects in first year, it is essential to have at least two subjects from different second year subject groups (see below) bearing in mind that those who choose Psychology in first year may not be offered a place in Psychology in second year.

 Towards the end of first year, you will receive advice and guidance before selecting the subjects you will continue with from Years 2-4.
 At the beginning of Year 2 you will choose two of the four subjects taken in first year.
 You will continue with these two subjects to degree level as joint honours.
 No more than one subject can be taken from any one of the following groups outlined below.

 |Group 2||English or Mathematics|

 |Group 3||Media & Communication Studies or Geography|

 |Group 4||Gaeilge or Philosophy or Drama & Theatre Studies|